 But, if it’s possible, do it, professional images will lift your website well above those of your peers.

 Stock images: Well-chosen stock images will enhance your website.
-Poorly selected images will detract from it.
+Poorly selected financial website images will detract from it.

 Select the images carefully, always remembering your target client and the content of the page it will appear on.

 As an aside, unless you want a letter from a copy write lawyer, don’t be tempted to hop on to Google and download images from there!